nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![emails_example](images/enhao/email%20-%20edited.png)

-3. A concatenated string of all the students' emails will be displayed.
+3. The concatenated text of all the students' emails will be displayed.

 ![emails_result_example](images/enhao/email_result%20-%20edited.png)